wensty/Scripted-Subroutines-for-Potioncraft-Plotter/README.md

 - `DeviationT2`, `DeviationT3`, `DeviationT1`: the deviation of the vortex.
 The value is `600`, `100`, `2754` respectively.
 - `EntityVortex`, `EntityPotionEffect`, `EntityDangerZone`, `EntityStrongDangerZone`: Predefined arrays of related entity names.
 - `Salt.Moon`, `Salt.Sun`: Predefined salt names.
+- `Effects`: Predefined objects of effect positions and angles.
+  - For example, `Effects.Water.Healing` stores the position and angle of the healing effect in water base.

 ---